Florida’s Disaster Preparedness Sales Tax Holiday Starts this Weekend

-The sales tax holiday will provide you with sales tax breaks on qualifying items like flashlights and lanterns (selling for $20 or less), batteries (selling for $30 or less) and generators (selling for $750 or less).
-You can read about other sales tax breaks in Florida including sales tax breaks on diapers, windows, and more!
+The sales tax holiday will provide you with sales tax breaks on qualifying items like flashlights and lanterns (selling for $40 or less), batteries (selling for $50 or less), and portable generators (selling for $3,000 or less).

 - With your family, create an emergency plan that includes information about how you will receive emergency alerts and information, and how your family will communicate if there is an emergency.

 - Make sure you are properly insured.
 Most homeowners insurance does not cover flooding, and flood insurance can take as long as 30 days to go into effect.
 Get the coverage you need BEFORE a disaster occurs.

 - Know if you live in an evacuation zone, and where you will go if an evacuation is ordered for your area.
 Talk with friends and family now to plan to stay with them in the event of an evacuation order.
 Ensure there is room to socially distance if you must.

 - Think about items you will need to take with you including important documents.
 Take photos to document your valuable items and things that may need to be replaced by insurance if a storm impacts your home.